 Another great way to get your kids interested in gardening is to have them help you care for the garden.
-Have them help you water the plants, pull weeds, and harvest the vegetables.
+Have them help you water the plants with a pot plant watering system, pull weeds, and harvest the vegetables.

 They’ll love being able to see the fruits of their labor.